Confusopoly: A group of companies with similar products who confuse customers instead of competing on price and quality.

 For a confusopoly to exist, an industry needs to make it costly or time-consuming for consumers to become well-informed.

 In the same way, some types of products more easily lend themselves to confusing pricing schemes.
 Historically, loaves of bread have been sold for a flat, one-time payment.
-Imagine a bakery began selling loaves of bread using a contract committing buyers to 12 separate 10-cent monthly payments with a surcharge for the temperature of the bread the time of sale.
+Imagine a bakery began selling loaves of bread using a contract committing buyers to 12 separate 10-cent monthly payments with a surcharge for the temperature of the bread at the time of sale.
 No one would buy bread at that bakery.
-On the other hand, a cell phone service provider charging a monthly rate with additional charges, taxes, and fees feels pretty natural and in line with the norms around the type of service being sold.
+On the other hand, a cell phone service provider charging a monthly rate with additional charges, taxes, and fees feels natural.

 Accordingly, the mobile phone service industry is likely to be a confusopoly while the soda and bread industries are almost certainly not going to be confusopolies.